 Former supervisor in local tax office charged with committing fraud while waiting to report to federal prison on bribery and blackmail charges

-This case is being investigated by the Federal Bureau of Investigation and the Cobb County Police Department.
+This case was investigated by the Federal Bureau of Investigation and IRS Criminal Investigation.

 For further information please contact the U.S. Attorney’s Public Affairs Office at USAGAN.PressEmails@usdoj.gov or (404) 581-6016.
 The Internet address for the U.S. Attorney’s Office for the Northern District of Georgia is http://www.justice.gov/usao-ndga.